Agoric/agoric-sdk/README.md

 $ SOLO_NAME=han ./docker/ag-setup-solo --pull
 ```

-where `han` is the same of your solo vat machine that follows the blockchain.
+where `han` is the name of your solo vat machine that follows the blockchain.

 ## Docker images